Principled Interpolation in Normalizing Flows: Related Work

-\cite{arvanitidis2018latent} provide a geometric analysis of autoencoders, showing that they learn latent spaces which can be characterized by a Riemannian metric.
+A geometric analysis of autoencoders, showing that they learn latent spaces, which can be characterized by a Riemannian metric, is provided by \cite{arvanitidis2018latent}.
 With this, interpolations follow a geodesic path under this metric, leading to higher quality interpolations.
 Compared to our contribution, these approaches do not change the standard priors but propose alternative ways to interpolate samples.
 In contrast, we propose an orthogonal approach by changing the base distribution and imposing constraints on the representation in our training procedure.
-As a consequence, standard interpolation procedures, such as the spherical linear interpolation, can be used in a principled way.
+Consequently, standard interpolation procedures, such as the spherical linear interpolation, can be used in a principled way.